MariemAmmar/Web_App_Matching_Skills_and_Jobs/README.md

 # Development Jobs & Skills Matching Web Application

 The main objective of this project is to demonstrate the entire process of an end to end real project.
-The final output is an effective prediction of matching jobs given a skill set.We are going to develop a data-driven solution for students to answer some questions : Which skills do I need t learn for my future IT job ?, They mostly want to understand the relationships between the jobs and the technologies.
+The final output is an effective prediction of matching jobs given a skill set.We are going to develop a data-driven solution for students to answer some questions : Which skills do I need to learn for my future IT job ?, They mostly want to understand the relationships between the jobs and the technologies.

 ## Problem Statement: